 This kit is a blast to assemble, taking about a week on average from unboxing to finished guitar.
 The great thing about this kit is that once it's all put together, it has the potential of sounding like a $400 - $500 Les Pau!
 That's pretty good if you ask me. l

 The Saga LC-10 kit can be the perfect canvas for your creativity.
 For example, there was a fellow who recently bought this kit and decided he wanted a nice, unique paint job on his finished guitar.

 Well, instead of just spray painting it (which is a very viable option), he took it to an auto shop that painted it with metallic paint, complete with shadows on the outside and a little bit of a marbled pattern on the inside with darker highlights.
 The result was gorgeous.

-After putting it together he read up on bridge adjustment, strings, truss rods, and the like (it was his first time assembling a guitar) and it ended up looking like a million bucks (not to mention played incredibly well).
+After putting it together he read up on bridge adjustment, strings, trus, and the like (it was his first time assembling a guitar) and it ended up looking like a million bucks (not to mention played incredibly well). s rods

 Included Kit Pickups: Are They Any Good?